metaplex-foundation/das-api-testing/README.md

 * The `test_duration_time` parameter specifies the duration, in seconds, for which the test will run. **For performance test only**

 For performance tests `testing_host` API will be used.
+Please bear in mind that each worker in the performance test will continuously send requests throughout the test duration.
+If there are any limits imposed by the provider you intend to test, we advise against setting a high value for the `num_of_virtual_users` parameter.

 ## Testing keys file